legacysurvey/legacysurvey/pages/dr9/files.rst

 External Match Files (``<region>/external/*``)
 ==============================================

-| **The Legacy Survey photometric catalogs have been matched to the following external spectroscopic files from the SDSS, which can be accessed through the web at:**
+| **The Legacy Survey photometric catalogs have been matched to a range of external spectroscopic files from the SDSS.
+These external spectroscopic files can be accessed on the NERSC computers (for collaborators) at:**
+| /global/cfs/projectdirs/sdss/data/sdss
+| /global/cfs/cdirs/sdss/staging/dr16/sdss/spectro/redux/

+| **The resulting catalogs, which are listed below, can be accessed through the web at:**
 | http://portal.nersc.gov/project/cosmo/data/legacysurvey/dr9/north/external/
 | http://portal.nersc.gov/project/cosmo/data/legacysurvey/dr9/south/external/

-| **Or on the NERSC computers (for collaborators) at:**
+| **Or on the NERSC computers at:**
 | /global/project/projectdirs/cosmo/data/legacysurvey/dr9/north/external/
 | /global/project/projectdirs/cosmo/data/legacysurvey/dr9/south/external/